← Back to Learning Hub

 Ripe Pu-erh is a product of Solid State Fermentation (Wo Dui).
 Tea leaves are piled on a factory floor, moistened, and covered with thermal blankets.
 The heat is generated by the microbial activity itself, reaching 60°C+.

 The dominant microbe here is a mold called Aspergillus niger.
-This mold secretes enzymes that break down the tea's polyphenols into new compounds called Theabrownins.
+This mold secretes enzymes that break down the tea's polyphenols into new compounds called theabrownins.
 Unlike Kombucha, this process does not produce alcohol or CO2.
 It produces deep, complex, earth-like compounds that are shelf-stable for decades.

 2. The Sugar Paradox: Fuel vs. Zero Calorie